 You will find the best of all worlds in Wisconsin’s vibrant capitol city and picturesque surrounding towns: natural beauty and outdoor recreation, stimulating cultural offerings, distinctive restaurants and shops, and an irreverent spirit of fun.

-Built on an isthmus between lakes Monona and Mendota, Madison is renowned for its beautiful scenery.
-A total of five area lakes and over 200 parks provide an abundance of year-round outdoor activities, from hiking, biking, swimming and sailing along with cross-country skiing, snow sailing, and ice fishing.
+Built on an isthmus between Lakes Monona and Mendota, Madison is renowned for its beautiful scenery.
+A total of five area lakes and over 200 parks provide an abundance of year-round outdoor activities, from hiking, biking, swimming and sailing along the cross-country skiing, snow sailing, and ice fishing.

 Madison is in Central Standard Time (CST).

 The Wisconsin Union Directorate Music Committee brings music to the terrace multiple nights a week where Union members and guests can enjoy free shows and the best view of Lake Mendota.

 Wisconsin weather in the summer is usually sunny and warm with temperatures averaging between 75 and 85 degrees.
 For current weather information, visit The Weather Channel site for Madison.

 Public parking on campus is extremely limited and we do not recommend trying to drive to any of the meeting sites.
 Traveling between campus and downtown is easiest by public bus, bike, or rideshare.

 Getting Around Madison